nav-solutions/ntrip-client/README.md

 Backend framework
 =================

-`ntrip-client` currently uses `tokio` as the multi-threading backend.
+`ntrip-client` uses `tokio` as the socket, channel and threading backend.

 Getting started
 ===============